Please approach this article honestly, because it’s something we all need to do. Regardless of how difficult it is.

 In my experience, it’s simply because Hell hath no fury like a parent who believes they’re standing up for their child.
 Nor hath it any fury like an autistic person speaking up for downtrodden autistic people.

-That’s why you see fierce arguments about ABA, for example.
-Because one parent may see ABA doing wonders for their child, then come across another parent whose child responded negatively to it.
+That’s why you see fierce arguments about different types of therapy, for example.
+Because one parent may see therapy doing wonders for their child, then come across another parent whose child responded negatively.
 Both might believe their experiences were objectively correct, because that was their own family’s real-life experience.
 And from their own perspectives, each of them are absolutely right.

 But, especially if their autism community’s not a close-knit one, an argument starts.

 Because all the while, both sides forget that autistic people are different to each other for the same reason that non-autistic people are.
-So it’s irrational to think “ABA worked/didn’t work for my child, therefore it’s good/bad for all autistic children”.
+So it’s irrational to think “this therapy worked/didn’t work for my child, therefore it’s good/bad for all autistic children”.

 We use this phrase all the time in front of people who are learning about autism.
 Some of us need to remember it for ourselves too.